thaliaberger/CoronAvoid/README.md

  <li>DON'T touch the virus</li>
  </ul>
  <br>
------------> Avoid the virus, collect the vaccins, get safe to the next year!
+-----------> Avoid the virus, collect the vaccines, get safe to the next year!